 HrZone (n.d.) defines competitive advantage as the following:

-“Companies with a competitive advantage have an identifiable part of their proposition that allows them to achieve a greater degree of success than similar businesses in their industry.”
+“Companies with a competitive advantage possess a unique aspect of their proposition.
+This allows them to achieve greater success than similar businesses in their industry.”

 What represents a competitive advantage will depend on the industry, location, economic forces, and regional resources.
-What may keep up competition in one region may not represent a competitive advantage in another region halfway across the world.
+What maintains competition in one region may not provide an advantage in another region.
+This difference can be seen halfway across the world.

 Michael Porter (1985) lists the following three strategies for building a competitive advantage (cited in HrZone, 2013):